Freeport Main Street Historic District: Description

 There are nine buildings in the district, dating principally to the 19th century, most of which are former residences, well-preserved despite their adaptation to retail purposes.
 The oldest building in the district is the Mitchell-Soule-Davis House (49 Main), a 1 1/2-story Federal Cape built c.
 1790.
 One of the more impressive houses is the c.
 1830 Harrington House (45 Main), a transitional Federal-Greek Revival brick house which is now home to the Freeport Historical Society.
-The Gould House (35 Main) is the most recent of the nine to be built; it is a Colonial Revival wood-frame structure built in 1922.
+The Gould House (35 Main) was the most recent of the nine to be built; it was a Colonial Revival wood-frame structure built in 1922.
+It was razed and a modern retail building was constructed in 2015.

 There are two prominent public (or formerly public) buildings in the district.
 The Congregational Church (38 Main) was built in 1895 to a design by Will S. Aldrich, is a Shingle style wood-frame structure built on the site of an earlier church.
-The former B. H. Bartol library stands at 30 Main Street, and was built with funding assistance from Andrew Carnegie; it has, like most of the houses, been converted to retail use.
+The former B. H. Bartol library stands at 55 Main Street, and was built with funding assistance from Andrew Carnegie; it has, like most of the houses, been converted to retail use.

 Freeport's 19th-century center differs from its earlier colonial centers, the areas of Mast Landing, Porter Landing, and South Freeport, which are part of the Harraseeket Historic District, and are located on the banks of the Harraseeket River.
 By the late 18th century, this area of Main Street had started to become economically significant as a stop on the stage route between Portland and Brunswick, and its economic significance was cemented in the late 19th century, when industrial activity eclipsed maritime pursuits in the local economy.